A lot or a little?

 What parents need to know

-Parents need to know that Terminator 2: Judgment Day, released in 1991, is extremely violent and features multiple instances of postapocalyptic imagery.
+Parents need to know that Terminator 2: Judgment Day -- the first sequel to Arnold Schwarzenegger's sci-fi action hit The Terminator -- is extremely violent and features disturbing postapocalyptic imagery, all of which are likely to be more intense in the movie's 3D version.
 Characters are shot and killed, and blood is shown.
-Frequent profanity includes "f--k" and its variations.
-Naked male buttocks appear when the Terminators make their first appearances.
-However, the film does a surprisingly good job of addressing the issue of collateral damage, which is often glazed over in big action films.
-The point is made by multiple characters, most importantly the child protagonist John Connor, that the killing of bystanders must be avoided at all costs, even though the fate of the world may hang in the balance.
+There's lots of swearing, including "f--k" and its variations.
+Viewers will see naked bottoms when the Terminators make their first appearances.
+But the movie does a surprisingly good job of addressing the issue of collateral damage, which is often glazed over in big action films.
+The point is made by multiple characters, most importantly young John Connor, that killing bystanders must be avoided at all costs, even though the fate of the world may hang in the balance.
 In this way this movie has more of a conscience than many other films in its genre.

 What's the story?